Skip to content

 I would say the AMS screening process failed for this course.
 In my opinion, participants weren’t vetted enough… and that problem didn’t become ours until we got on the mountain and had to dumb everything down.
 Why didn’t someone contact us for a quick phone interview as part of the applicant review (or placement) process?
 I can tell you my acceptance was based on no further conversation about qualifications beyond these 4 short lines on my AMS application:

 I heard the AMS co-founder, Colby Coombs, personally interviews every climber that signs up for their guided expeditions.
-If D-Prep is meant to mimic a real expedition, why not interview these participants in a similar fashion?
+If D-Prep is meant to mimic a real expedition, why not interview these course participants in a similar fashion?
 It’s not like there would be hundreds of applicants to process.

 Who Pays the Consequence